 This is a romance film that follows an American man and a French woman who meet on a train to Vienna and spend the night walking and talking together.
 It is a very minimalistic film but it is an engaging film that you won’t want to stop.
 As they do not believe they will ever see each other again, there is a frankness to their short love affair.

 Escape from New York

-Set in the future, America has become completely crime-ridden and has converted the island of Manhattan as a maximum-security prison.
+Set in the future, America has become completely crime-ridden and has converted the island of Manhattan into a maximum-security prison.
 The story follows Snake Plissken, an ex-soldier and current prisoner, who is given 24 hours before he will be terminated – to infiltrate Manhattan to retrieve the president who is being held captive by a crime boss.

-A film from David Fincher, that follows a mother and daughter whose home is invaded by burglars.
+A film by David Fincher, that follows a mother and daughter whose home is invaded by burglars.
 As the title suggests, they end up in the panic room just before the burglars catch them.
 What follows is a cat and mouse game, as the burglars try to force out the panic room’s occupants.

 30 days of Night